Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

 What Is Overlanding?

 Overlanding is a style of off-roading that involves long-haul driving routes on unmaintained dirt roads and trails.
 Typically these trips are multi-day or week excursions that require an investment in your vehicle and gear.
-Like backpacking, overlanding is just as much about the journey as it is about the destination, but these adventures will take you further than you could ever go on foot.
+Like backpacking, overlanding is just as much about the journey as the destination, but these adventures will take you further than you could ever go on foot.

 When you think of off-roading, your mind may gravitate toward mudding or rock crawling, and while you will encounter these obstacles along the way, the focus of overlanding is much broader.
 These excursions won't be your typical road trip to Mount Rushmore, as more planning, navigation and slow driving are involved.